Sunday, January 18, 2026

 Musical Career

-Rivera Baz was educated at the German Music Conservatory and the Conservatorio Nacional de Musica (National Conservatory of Music) in Mexico City, Mexico.
+Rivera Baz was educated at the German Music Conservatory, the Conservatory of Music in Milan, Italy and the Conservatorio Nacional de Musica (National Conservatory of Music) in Mexico City, Mexico.
 He was considered a child prodigy who conducted at the age of 10 and gave his first piano concert at the age of 12 [Who’s Who in Latin America 1914.].
 The New York Herald refers to Prof. Rivera Baz as “He has the fire of genius and vitality in his work that distinguished him from any other pianist.”[ New York Herald cited in Arizona Daily Star May 12, 1909.]

 It was also stated, “Rivera Baz is a Spaniard and studied with Alberto Jonas.
 At the age of 10, it is stated, his musical aptitude was so pronounced that Jonas took him as a protégé for many years.
 Baz possesses a powerful tone and has a true Spanish Temperament in his interpretation.
 Not only is Rivera Baz well known as a pianist, but his experience as an orchestra leader and composer is well established, having toured South America directing the Italian Opera Company and having held innumerable positions as conductor.”[ The Houston Post, Houston, Texas, “Engaged Spanish Soloist.
 Manuel Rivera Baz Will Entertain Guests at Saunter’s.”
 Man 24, 1913, pg 11.]